bnarath/YouTube_Trending/README.md

 <hr>

-**Top Trending Videos Vs. Viewing Countries**
+###### Top Trending Videos Vs. Viewing Countries

-- Each of the top longest trending videos have trended the longest in the UK
-- The same videos that achieves such a high popularity in the UK by trending for 38 days only trends for 0 to 6 days in most other countries and in the US trends for about 10 to 20 days
+**There is a very large difference in the number of days videos trend in UK compared to other countries.
+Each of the longest trending videos trended for the longest period of time in the UK; The longest trending videos trended in the UK for 38 days.
+In comparison, these videos only trended for 0 to 6 days in most other countries and trended for about 10 to 20 days in the US.**

-- There is a very large difference in the number of days videos trend in UK compared to other countries
-- This raises the question do all occurrences of total trending days that are higher than 20 occur in UK ?
-If this is the case why does this happen?
+**This raises the question: do all occurrences of total trending days that are higher than 20 occur in UK ?
+If this is the case why does this happen?**

 <img src="youtube-trending/Image/PopularityVsVideoid.png" alt="Popularity_Vs_Videoid"/>

 <hr>

-**Time To trend Vs Trending Days: Most of the trending videos were published in less than a month ago.
-There are only few videos those are lateblooms !**
+###### Time To trend Vs Trending Days:

+**Most of the videos trended within a month of being published.
+Few videos were lateblooms!**

 ![Latebloom_perc](youtube-trending/Image/Perc_of_Lateblooms.png)

 <br>

-**The so called "latebloom effect" : Given that a latebloom video is trending, the chance of this video trends >5 days increases with its age !!**
+**The so called "latebloom effect": Given that a latebloom video is trending, the chance of this video trends >5 days increases with its age!!**

 **This shows some light on the external factors behind a video trending**

 ![Latebloom_effect](youtube-trending/Image/Latebloom_effect.png)